 The Curse of Popularity

-Rokudou no Onna-tachi is about a bullied boy named Rokudou Rinne, who ends up casting magic on himself to become more popular with girls, but what he doesn’t realize is that he becomes attractive to only female delinquents and villains.
+Rokudou no Onna-tachi is about a bullied boy named Rokudou Tousuke, who ends up casting magic on himself to become more popular with girls, but what he doesn’t realize is that he becomes attractive to only female delinquents and villains.
 But the baddest girl around is Ranna Himawari, a blonde tour de force of violence who ends up head over heels for Rokudou thanks to the spell, and now Rokudou must protect everyone else from the wrath of this unexpected guardian.

 Don’t Underestimate This Series

 While the premise of the series sounds like it would wear itself thin rather quickly, Nakamura adds a surprising amount of depth to the story, resulting in something that’s not just a blast to experience but also an excellent showcase for how masculinity can be non-toxic.
 I don’t want to spoil too much here, but the degree to which Rokudou grows emotionally is downright admirable, and makes him one of the unexpectedly coolest shounen heroes ever.
 There’s a very real possibility that Rokudou will be my favorite character of 2023, and that’s not something I ever say for harem leads.

 In the Hands of a Great Anime Studio